This challenge is an annual competition to find the best home brewers in the Maritimes.

 Derek Wood

-You need to register and pay online through this Eventbrite link!
-Once this is paid and your beer dropped off, you will receive a complimentary Atlantic Home Brew Challenge t-shirt from that Gahan House location (not bad, eh?!).
+You need to register and pay online through this Showpass.
+Once this is paid and your beer dropped off, you will receive a complimentary Maritime Home Brew Challenge hat from that Gahan House location.

 Only two.
-Your beer must qualify as one of two styles: German Pilsner or Altbier and a portion of every brew need to be partially mashed or steeped.
+Your beer must qualify as one of two styles: West Coast IPA or East Coast IPA.
+A portion of every brew needs to be partially mashed or steeped.

 Yes!
 As long as you are not a certified brewer or brew for your career (and you are over the age of 19).